Heather Locklear: 1999–2005: from drama to comedy

+Since 2006: Lifetime movies and guest roles

+In 2006, Locklear starred in another television pilot, Women of a Certain Age, but this was unsuccessful.

 In 2007, Locklear made another pilot for ABC, See Jayne Run, about a business woman who juggles a career with single motherhood, but this was also unsuccessful.
 She guest-starred on the series Hannah Montana and in the sitcom Rules of Engagement, and was placed 25th on TV Guide and Entertainment Weekly's "100 Greatest TV Icons" list.

+Also in 2007, Locklear starred in her first Lifetime movie, Angels Fall, about a beautiful chef who moves to a small town in Wyoming after her Boston restaurant is shut down because of a fatal shooting.
+At the time, it was one of the top-ten most-watched telecasts in the history of the network.
+Then, in 2008, Locklear played in the romantic comedy-drama television film for Lifetime Flirting with Forty.
+It was the fourth most-watched original movie on basic cable that year with 4 million viewers.

 In 2009, Locklear joined the cast of The CW's updated version of Melrose Place.
 Beginning on November 17, 2009, she reprised her role as Amanda Woodward and appeared in eight episodes.
 Ten years after the end of the original Melrose Place, Amanda Woodward is now a partner in a public relations firm, and is both mentor and tormentor to a young underling, Ella, played by Katie Cassidy.
-However, despite Locklear's appearances (along with various other original series regulars), the new show was not a ratings success and was cancelled after one season.
+Despite Locklear's appearances (along with various other original series regulars), the new show was not a ratings success and was cancelled after one season.
 In 2011, Locklear starred in the television movie He Loves Me on the Lifetime Channel.

 In 2012, Locklear began appearing in a recurring role on the TV Land comedy series Hot in Cleveland.
 In 2013, she became a regular on the comedy-drama Franklin & Bash.
 In 2014, Locklear featured in a public service announcement titled "We Are, Sarah Jones", in memory of camera assistant Sarah Jones who was killed in an accident on the set of Midnight Rider on February 20, 2014.

 In 2016, Locklear appeared in the television movie The Game of Love, which aired on UP on May 15, 2016.
 Later in 2016, it was revealed that Locklear would be guest-starring in a recurring role in Tyler Perry's drama Too Close to Home on TLC.

+In 2021, Locklear portrayed Kristine Carlson in the Lifetime television film Don't Sweat the Small Stuff: The Kristine Carlson Story, which follows the changes in Carlson's life after her husband Dr. Richard Carlson suddenly died in 2006.

+In 2024, Locklear starred in the Lifetime film Mormon Mom Gone Wrong: The Ruby Franke Story as part of its "Ripped from the Headlines" feature films where she portrayed Jodi Hildebrandt.